 A Global Permit / Generic TMP should be discussed with your Road Controlling Authority and TMC before you proceed to make the application within myWorksites, your application is unlikely to be accepted without a prior discussion.

 A Global Permit / Generic TMP will contain a set of conditions which, if met, allow an organisation to work in the road or deploy traffic management without any further review or approval from the RCA.

 Within myWorksites, you would first apply for a Global Permit, and complete the information requested within the steps.

 You will then need to submit an application for a Generic TMP on your Global Permit.
 Unlike a site-specific TMP application, you will not need to enter all the proposed layouts or road space bookings before submitting your application.
 However, once your application is approved, depending on the conditions set, you will need to list your planned layout deployments in advance of the work, and review other planned work in the area to avoid clashes.

-The process for applying for Global Permit worksite is similar to the one for a site specific worksite.
+The process for applying for Global Permit worksite is similar to the one for a site-specific worksite.
 You will need to create and submit a Global Permit with a Generic TMP.
-To start the process you can click on the 'Create Worksites' link in the menu bar, or the 'Create Worksite' tile on the homepage.
+To start the process you can click on the 'Create Worksites' link in the menu bar under he WORKSITES tab, or the 'Create Worksite' tile on the homepage.

 On the Worksite Creation page you can select 'Global Permit' under 'Application Type'.
-A warning message will prompt you to contact the RCA before putting in an application for a Global Permit.
 You can then update the form with the Worksite's Name, Road Controlling Authority, the Principal Client's information and click 'Save and Return' to go to the next page.

 The next page confirms the jurisdiction of the RCA you've selected.
 Once you've added the Worksite Reference and Work Window fields, you can move on to the next page.